hafizahmed-ai/coqui-tts-cloning/README.md

 ## Dataset Preparation:

-For this project, we used a dataset consisting of 212 data points of Priyanka Chopra's voice notes and their corresponding transcriptions.
+For this project, I used a dataset consisting of 212 data points of Priyanka Chopra's voice notes and their corresponding transcriptions.
 The dataset was meticulously prepared in the following steps:

-* Extracted voice and subtitles from **Priyanka Chopra's** interview using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-* Filtered the data to remove voices of other speakers from both audio and text data.
-* Cleaned the audio dataset using [Audacity](https://www.audacityteam.org/download/) to enhance its usability.
-* Used this [rnnoise](https://github.com/xiph/rnnoise) to enhance the audio data for better model performance.
-* Transcribed the audio  data to text data using [openAI's whisper model](https://github.com/openai/whisper).
-* Organized the dataset by creating a .csv file containing the audio file paths and corresponding dialogues.

-## Audio Dataset can be downloaded from [here](https://drive.google.com/drive/folders/1BNd2w_CTQ8TMkPhgtUR-0zxSAYoliscf?usp=sharing)

 #### Dataset Structure:
 ```